Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 3D

 \subsubsection{Recovering a Vector Potential by Parallel Sweeping}

-Our first objective is to find a velocity-consistent discrete vector potential field on a box-shaped domain, without the $\boldsymbol{\psi}$ boundary condition or gauge.
-Our fast 3D parallel sweeping strategy is illustrated in Figure~\ref{fig:parallelSweepVP}. \begin{enumerate} \item Set ${\psi_z = 0}$ (or a constant) \emph{everywhere} in the domain (Figure~\ref{fig:parallelSweepVP}, top-left).
-This is safe because the remaining two components (${\psi_x}$, ${\psi_y}$) still suffice to represent any set of three velocity components ($u$, $v$, $w$). \item Compute velocity-satisfying vector potential values for the ${z = z_{min}}$ boundary plane.
-Since we are considering the zero normal flux case, we simply set all ${\psi_x}$ and ${\psi_y}$ values to zero (Figure~\ref{fig:parallelSweepVP}, top-right). \item Compute the remaining vector potential values by parallel sweeping.
+Our first task is to efficiently find a velocity-consistent discrete vector potential field on a box-shaped domain, irrespective of boundary conditions or gauge choice.
+Our proposed fast 3D parallel sweeping strategy is illustrated in Figure~\ref{fig:parallelSweepVP}. \begin{enumerate} \item Set ${\psi_z = 0}$ (or a constant) \emph{everywhere} in the domain (Figure~\ref{fig:parallelSweepVP}, top-left).
+This is safe because the remaining two components (${\psi_x}$, ${\psi_y}$) still suffice to represent any set of three velocity components ($u$, $v$, $w$) \cite{Ravu2016}. \item Compute velocity-satisfying vector potential values for the ${z = z_{min}}$ boundary plane.
+For zero boundary normal fluxes, we can simply set all ${\psi_x}$ and ${\psi_y}$ to zero (Figure~\ref{fig:parallelSweepVP}, top-right). \item Compute the remaining vector potential values by parallel sweeping.
 Equation \ref{eq:discreteFaceFlux} and ${\psi_z=0}$ give ${\psi_{y_1} = \psi_{y_0} - hu }$ (Figure~\ref{fig:parallelSweepVP}, bottom-left), and likewise ${\psi_{x_1} = \psi_{x_0} + hv }$ (Figure~\ref{fig:parallelSweepVP}, bottom-right).
-In this manner, the values of ${\psi_{x_n}}$ and ${\psi_{y_n}}$, along with the discrete velocities, dictate ${\psi_{x_{n + 1}}}$ and ${\psi_{y_{n + 1}}}$ as we sweep across the entire domain. \end {enumerate}
+In like manner, values of ${\psi_{x_n}}$ and ${\psi_{y_n}}$, along with the discrete velocities, dictate ${\psi_{x_{n + 1}}}$ and ${\psi_{y_{n + 1}}}$ as we sweep across the entire domain. \end {enumerate}

-At the conclusion of this process the discrete velocity condition \eqref{eq:discreteFaceFlux} is met on all grid faces, ${\psi_z=0}$ everywhere, and we have zero ${\psi_x}$ and ${\psi_y}$ values on all the boundaries, with the important exception of the ${z = z_{max}}$ boundary plane.
-(As in 2D, our approach can be straightforwardly generalized to inflow/outflow conditions at the outer domain boundaries.)
-Next, we would like to modify this $\boldsymbol{\psi}$ to enforce the gauge and boundary conditions.
+When this process ends, the velocity condition \eqref{eq:discreteFaceFlux} is met on all grid faces, ${\psi_z=0}$ everywhere, and we have zero ${\psi_x}$ and ${\psi_y}$ values on all the outer boundaries except for ${z = z_{max}}$.
+(For nonzero boundary fluxes, more ${\psi_x}$ and ${\psi_y}$ values will be nonzero.)
+We must next modify this $\boldsymbol{\psi}$ to enforce the desired gauge and boundary conditions.